anmonteiro/aemette/README.md

 # aemette

-A Leiningen template for Om.
+A batteries-included Leiningen template for Om.

 ## Description